Art therapy: the new mind-body technique?

 But alongside helping us to relax, reducing our anxiety and increasing positive memory retrieval, it could be argued the most important outcome of art therapy is in helping us find a new path to mind-body integration.
 Painting is very often concerned with balancing contrasting masses and colours in such a way as to create a new and satisfying unity.
 What is on the canvas could be mirroring what is going on within us.
 The artist’s obsession with ensuring a healthy balance in, and between, the images he or she creates might be informing a similar need to create this kind of balance within themselves.
-For those of us who have felt divided and disconnected this year by the ongoing crisis, such an insight could be crucial in helping us feel more unified.
+For those of us who have felt divided and disconnected by the ongoing crisis, such an insight could be crucial in helping us feel more unified.

 Swiss psychoanalyst Carl Jung has spoken of a newfound unity which signalled his patients’ progress towards integration being expressed by them in symbolic, circular images which he compared with the mandalas used to assist meditation by Tibetan Buddhists.
 Jung wrote of these mandalas:

 ‘As psychological phenomena they appear spontaneously in dreams, in certain states of conflict, and in cases of schizophrenia.
 Very frequently they contain a quaternity or a multiple of four, in the form of a cross, a star, a square, an octagon etc.’